Our ongoing series on herbs for dogs comes with this look at cayenne.

 Some stores carry commercial brands of cayenne creams or ointments that are useful in treatments of things like arthritis, stiffness and sore muscles.

 You can track down cayenne almost anywhere, as should be apparent by now.
 Should you be so inclined, you can also find the plants at most nurseries that sell vegetable plants.

 - One of the key therapeutic uses for cayenne is in widening the blood vessels.
 This process is called vasodilation, which occurs after the relaxation of “smooth muscle cells” within the walls of the vessels themselves.
 This naturally increases the flow of blood, which is why hot foods – like those foods with heavy cayenne peppers dosage– make us sweat.
 They have the same effect on our four-legged friends.

 - When cayenne is used internally, it will warm the body with remarkable speed.
 It dilates the smaller capillaries and aids in circulation to the extremities, which makes it a valuable treatment option when dealing with things like poor circulation.
 Because of the quickness with which cayenne can push the blood, it is sometimes used alongside other herbal treatments to quicken delivery of said treatment.
 While

 - When injuries crush extremities or otherwise prevent the flow of blood, cayenne can be especially useful.
 If your pup has endlessly cold paws or feet, you may want to look into using cayenne as a treatment.

 - It should also be noted that cayenne is very effective when it comes to stopping bleeding.
 Considering its properties when it comes to quickening the flow of blood, one might not expect it to work this way.
-But cayenne is actually very effective in direct application when applied to the skin.
+But cayenne pepper is actually very effective in direct application when applied to the skin.
 Interestingly, it doesn’t hurt very much when applied to an open wound.
 You should test this out on a small sample size first, of course, as your dog could have a problematic reaction.

 Dosage and Directions: